Find help with Computer Security

 How to set up multi-factor authentication (MFA) at ATSU

-You will find the following information below: First, install Google Authenticator From your mobile device, go to the app store, and install Google Authenticator.
-Next, you will set up two required MFA codes The following instructions show you how to set up the two separate MFA codes required to access...
+You will find the following information below: First, install Google Authenticator Next, you will set up two required MFA codes The following instructions show you how to set up the two separate MFA codes required to access ATSU websites and apps.
+Important note: If you only set up one and...
 Read More

 Read more